-The normative definition of this lifecycle is the component model [CITE].
-Instantiation and initialization represent the creation and configuration of a component, and when it is moved into running then it is actually functional.
-The state failed is entered automatically when a failure is detected; termination is the only exit condition; terminated is the end state of a component and can be entered through a termination request.
+Instantiation and initialization represent the creation and configuration of a component, and when it is moved into running then it is actually functional, The state failed is entered automatically when a failure is detected; termination is the only exit condition; terminated is the end state of a component and can be entered through a termination request.

-The lifecycle is exposed through the operations1 of the service.
-The create operation is will create and instantiate an a system.
+The lifecycle is exposed through the operations4 of the service.
+The create operation is will create and instantiate a system.
 The run operation will move the system to the running state, and terminate will move it to the terminated state.

-5.3 Fault Tolerance Support
+4.3 Fault Tolerance

-As stated, the architecture is must enable fault tolerant implementations.
-Here is how this is enabled:
+As stated, the architecture must enable fault tolerant implementations.
+Here is how this is accomplished:

-- Multiple Portal EPRs can provide access to the same set of nodes. - The failure of a portal does not imply the failure of a system. - The failure of a node hosting a system EPR will result in the destruction of that system. - Issuing a <wsrl:Destroy> request to an system EPR will destroy the system. - Every system instance must have a WS-RF property "ID" of type xsd:URI property that must be unique; this can be used for equality tests through simple string comparison. - Portal EPRs servicing a set of nodes should be discoverable by a client in some manner.
+- Multiple Portal EPRs can provide access to the same set of nodes. - The failure of a portal does not imply the failure of a system. - The failure of a node hosting a system EPR will result in the destruction of that system. - Issuing a <wsrl:Destroy> request to a system EPR will destroy the system. - Every system instance must have a WS-RF property "ID" of type xsd:URI property that must be unique; this can be used for equality tests through simple string comparison. - Portal EPRs servicing a set of nodes should be discoverable by a client in some manner.
 Registration in a service group is one option [WS-ServiceGroup]. - Implementations may implement fault tolerant EPRs through the use of a dynamic DNS service, one in which the DNS entries for the hostname(s) of the portal are updated as portal instances appear and disappear.
-Client systems should to be written with the knowledge that the IP addresses of an EPR may change, and not to cache resolved IP addresses indefinitely2.
+Client systems should to be written with the knowledge that the IP addresses of an EPR may change, and not to cache resolved IP addresses indefinitely.

-5.4 Other Architectural Features.
+4.4 Other Architectural Features.

-5.4.1 Named systems
+4.4.1 Named systems